nemonik/hands-on-DevOps/docs/markdown.md

 Or untested source code to the CMS mainline or otherwise risk breaking a build.

 --

-### Developers are expected to pre-flight new code
+Stakeholders are expected to pre-flight new code

 Prior to committing source code in their own workspace.